AbhishekWorld2024/Resume/README.md

 # Resume
 <h2>SUMMARY</h2>
-Pursuing a Master’s in Computer Science at the University of Kansas, I am passionate about leveraging data insights and technology to solve real-world challenges.<br>
+I am currently pursuing a Master's in Computer Science at the University of Kansas, with a strong passion for leveraging data insights and technology to solve real-world challenges.

-I bring hands-on experience from Cognizant Technology Solutions, where I worked as a Programmer Analyst specializing in automation testing, backend optimization, and microservices development.
-My expertise includes designing scalable backend systems with Spring Boot, optimizing database interactions using Hibernate, and integrating RESTful APIs for seamless communication.
-My internship as a QA Engineer focused on enhancing application efficiency and user testing in payment systems.
-Additionally, my recent projects include a healthcare data privacy framework and a Boolean Satisfiability Solver using the DPLL algorithm.<br>
+I bring valuable hands-on experience from Cognizant Technology Solutions, where I worked as a Programmer Analyst.
+In this role, I designed and implemented scalable backend systems using Spring Boot for payment processing applications, ensuring high availability and seamless integration with various payment systems such as CBPR+, ISO 20022, SWIFT, and SEPA.
+I utilized Spring Security for authentication and authorization, ensuring compliance with financial regulations.
+Additionally, I utilized Hibernate and Spring Data JPA to manage large transaction datasets, improving query performance and reducing execution times.

-I am continuously seeking to enhance my skills and stay updated with industry trends to bring fresh perspectives to every project.<br><br>
+In my internship as a Programmer Analyst Trainee , I integrated the maps with Spring Boot services to improve data transformation efficiency, optimizing JPA queries to support complex payment workflows.<br><br>

 <h2>EDUCATION</h2><br>
 University at Kansas, Lawrence, Kansas<br>